InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/guides/testnet-deployment.md

   src/{YourContract}.sol:{ContractName}
 ```

-After that, you can navigate to the contract address in Explorer to see the code, parsed logs, and callable methods ([example](https://k8s.testnet.evm.blockscout.injective.network/address/0x2f9f80b89ef4C9AaBcd630E62B740d6a2f3065E4)).
+After that, you can navigate to the contract address in Explorer to see the code, the ABI, parsed logs, and callable methods ([example](https://k8s.testnet.evm.blockscout.injective.network/address/0x2f9f80b89ef4C9AaBcd630E62B740d6a2f3065E4)).

 {% hint style="info" %}
 You can read more about foundry deploying [here](https://book.getfoundry.sh/forge/deploying), or you can check other deployment options [here](https://book.getfoundry.sh/reference/forge/forge-create).
 You can also read more about forge verify-contract [here](https://book.getfoundry.sh/reference/forge/forge-verify-contract).